CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ```

 ####Run with Dependencies
-If the flow requires dependencies from another location, use the `--cp` flag:
+If the flow requires dependencies from another location, use the `--cp` flag with a comma-separated list of dependency paths:
 ```bash
 cslang>run --f c:/.../your_flow.sl --i input1=root,input2=25 --cp c:/.../yaml
 ```